gdermog/simfire/README.md

 The second part then performs simulated shots and searches for an initial barrel direction which will hit the target at a fixed muzzle velocity.
 This part uses a genetic algorithm to find a solution.
-To increase performance simulations of individual shots within one generation in run parallel by standard C++ multi-threading tools.
+To increase performance simulations of individual shots within one generation are run parallel by standard C++ multi-threading tools.

 ## Time discretization method - basic idea